Sandra Grey is making NZCTU relevant again

 RNZ

-Sandra Grey is fast becoming an essential voice in NZ politics.
+Sandra Grey is fast becoming an essential voice in New Zealand politics.

-I have seen her speak twice now and her class dynamics and staunch left wing politics impressed me.
+I’ve seen her speak twice now, and her understanding of class dynamics alongside her staunch left-wing politics is deeply impressive.

-She is finally making NZCTU relevant again which it hasn’t been since the passing of Helen Kelly.
+She is finally making the NZCTU relevant again, something it has struggled to achieve since the passing of Helen Kelly.

-She is passionate, articulate and gives the Union movement some charisma.
+She is passionate, articulate, and gives the union movement something it has badly lacked for too long — charisma.